LeMinaw/minaw.net/README.md

 # minaw.net

-This repo contains several personal web projects, mainly using the Django framework.
+This repo contains severals personal web projects, mainly using the Django framework.

 ## Perso